Southern Yorkshire Dales Guided Walking Tour 2025

 Ascent: 1,700 feet (500m)

-In SummaryAfter passing Janet’s Foss waterfall, we visit Gordale Scar before heading up on to Malham Moor with views of limestone pavements.
+In summaryAfter passing Janet’s Foss waterfall, we visit Gordale Scar before heading up on to Malham Moor with views of limestone pavements.
 We continue past Great Close Scar and join the Pennine Way north of Malham Tarn, returning to Malham via the Cove.

 HighlightA truly memorable day as we step onto the limestone pavement atop Malham Cove and soak up the panoramic view ahead over Malhamdale.